Jahsays/New_Portfolio/README.md

 # New_Portfolio
-Some of the projects I've built/worked on.
+A catalogue of some projects I've built/worked on.